 AI Retail Theft Prevention: From Detection to Retail Incident Management

-Video may reside in one system.
-Incident documentation may live in another.
-Evidence handling practices may vary by store.
-When these elements are disconnected, faster detection does not automatically translate into faster resolution.
+As AI detection has matured, alerts arrive within seconds of a suspicious event.
+Investigations still slow down because the post-alert workflow is fragmented.
+Video sits in one system.
+Incident documentation lives in another.
+Evidence handling practices vary from store to store.
+When these pieces are disconnected, faster detection does not translate into faster resolution.

 How AI Retail Theft Prevention Systems Operate in Practice

-In a modern retail loss prevention environment, AI systems continuously analyze live feeds and generate alerts when suspicious patterns are detected.
+In a modern retail loss prevention environment, AI systems continuously analyze live camera feeds and flag suspicious patterns such as concealment, skip scanning at self-checkout, or coordinated group activity associated with organized retail crime.

 Once an alert is triggered, the investigation workflow begins.
 Security teams must:

-At enterprise scale, this process must repeat consistently across dozens or hundreds of stores.
+At enterprise scale, this process must repeat consistently across dozens or hundreds of stores, every day, for every validated alert.

 The Hidden Gaps in Digital Retail Security Systems